NordicPlayground/nrf52-production-programming/white-paper.md

 Different methods can be used to write flash.
 For the nRF52 a good flash algorithm should take around 10 seconds to write the entire flash.
 If you are not able to reach this time please contact us for assistance.

 #### 1.5 Verify (optional)
-To verify the contents of flash use the standard SWD ARM™ CoreSight DAP protocol:
+To verify the contents of flash after programming use the standard SWD ARM™ CoreSight DAP protocol:
 *  Read every address written and compare with the expected value.
 Important: It is possible that the hex file being programmed will enable access port (read-back) protection that will make it impossible to verify the contents of flash.
 This protection will only take effect after a reset is applied.
-Make sure not to reset between steps 4.7 Write data and 4.8 Verify.
+Make sure not to reset between steps 1.4 (Write data) and 1.5 (Verify).

 #### 1.6 Disconnect
 Use the standard SWD ARM™ CoreSight DAP interface to disable debugger interface mode.

-Note that here we assume you are programming a bare IC.
+Note: We assume you are programming a bare IC.
 There needs to be a hard reset after programming which can only be guaranteed by a power cycle.
 This is needed to take the device out of debug interface mode as well as other things.
 When programming a bare IC there is a guaranteed power cycle so there is no need to worry about this.

 #### Conclusion
 Some things to think about: